sejori/peko/README.md

-# velocireno - Frontend Web Framework
+# Velocireno, a frontend web server framework.

 ## The epic union of Deno 🦕, Skypack 🛰️ & Preact ⚛️